aflaxman/dp_2020_census/plugged_text.md

 less, the empirical privacy at the enumeration district level was loss for SC was not as responsive to $\epsilon$.
-For $\epsilon = 0.5$, the empirical privacy loss for SC at the enumeration district level was 0.393, at the county level was
+For $\epsilon = 0.5$, the empirical privacy loss for SC at the enumeration district level was 0.200, at the county level was
-0.168, and at the state level was
+0.165, and at the state level was
-0.085; for $\epsilon = 1.0$, the
+0.104; for $\epsilon = 1.0$, the
-empirical privacy loss for SC at the enumeration district level was 0.488, at the county level was
+empirical privacy loss for SC at the enumeration district level was 0.241, at the county level was
-0.166, and at the state level was
+0.164, and at the state level was
-0.141; and for $\epsilon = 2.0$, the
+0.166; and for $\epsilon = 2.0$, the
-empirical privacy loss for SC at the enumeration district level was 0.715, at the county level was
+empirical privacy loss for SC at the enumeration district level was 0.280, at the county level was
-0.262, and at the state level was
+0.253, and at the state level was
-0.270.
-A table of EPL values for all combinations of  and all geographic levels is included as extended data.
+0.300.
+EPL values for all
+combinations of $\epsilon$ and all geographic levels appear in the Extended Data.

 ![](fig_1_hist_epl.png "Figure 1 Error Histogram and Empirical Privacy Loss Function")